407-610-2417

 How to Rank in AI Overviews: 12 Strategies for More Visibility

 Search has changed, and you’ve probably already seen it.
-Google now shows AI overviews at the top of some results pages.
+Google now shows AI overviews at the top of search engine results pages.
 That summary pulls from a handful of websites, replacing what used to be the most valuable space on the page.
 For brands that depend on search visibility, this change has consequences, even for pages that rank well.

 Key Takeaway